snaxx78/DevOpsProject/README.md

 # APP USAGE

-The very principle of the web application is a REST API allowing the user to use CRUD functionalities using a REDIS database.
+The very principe of the web application is a REST API allowing the user to use CRUD functionalities using a REDIS database.
 After downloading the project use `npm install` to install the packages because they aren't present and need to be installed manually.
 If you cant install REDIS on your computer you can run the following command `docker compose up -d` from the misc folder and it will use a docker image of REDIS.